Ali-Qin/C-/README.md

 Documentation
 -------------

 This is a personal C++ studying project.
-But if you could help me with coding, very much thanks.
+But if you could help me with my code, very much thanks.